yalemethods/SOP/README.md

 To create a new chapter, copy either the `example-latex` folder if you're writing in LaTeX or the `example-md` folder if you're writing in Markdown.
 Change the folder name to something good, and add the name as a new line in the `chapters.txt` file.
 Start editing the chapter.

-## How to make SOP documents
+## How to compile the SOP

 The SOP can be compiled into PDFs or HTMLs.
 Everything is done by an automated build system using [Make](https://www.gnu.org/software/make/) and [Pandoc](http://pandoc.org).
 In order to make this run, some software is needed (see the "Dependencies" section below).

-To build everything (PDFs and HTMLs for all chapters), simply run the following command in the top folder:
+To build everything (i.e., PDFs and HTMLs for all chapters), simply run the following command in the top folder:

 ```shell
 make